sammcj/neural-graf/docs/project-implementation.md

    - Adding integration tests for the MCP server

 3. **Future Enhancements**
-   - Developing a lightweight visual graph explorer
+   - Developing a lightweight visual graph explorer, but we need to make sure we don't end up adding a big bloated javascript ecosystem to the project
    - Adding import/export functionality
    - Implementing performance optimisations

 ### Recent Progress (April 8, 2025)

-We have made significant progress on the service layer and API implementation:
+We have completed Phase 4 of the implementation plan, focusing on the service layer and API implementation:

 1. **Knowledge Manager Service**
    - Created a service interface with high-level operations for managing the knowledge graph